-The budget for Waste Management includes approved budget savings of £20.337m in 2016/17, whilst the forecast reflects the fact that some savings are offset by the approved application of non-recurrent funding of £10.258m from the Transitional Reserve to cover the costs of payments to District Councils under cost sharing arrangements and £7.750m also from the Transitional Reserve to cover transition costs associated with the transformation of the waste company.
+The budget for Waste Management includes approved budget savings of £20.337m in 2016/17, and the forecast reflects the fact that some savings are offset by the approved application of non-recurrent funding of £10.258m from the Transitional Reserve to cover the costs of payments to District Councils under cost sharing arrangements and £7.750m also from the Transitional Reserve to cover transition costs associated with the transformation of the waste company.

-The forecast also includes the planned application of non-recurrent reserves funding of £1.071m from the Waste Plant Rectification Reserve to cover part of Blackpool Council's contribution to waste costs and £0.114m from the Waste General Reserve.
+The forecast also includes the planned application of non-recurrent reserves funding of $\pounds$ 1.071m from the Waste Plant Rectification Reserve to cover part of Blackpool Councils contribution to waste costs, $\pounds$ 0.100m from the Waste General Reserve for payment of a Lendlease invoice which was in dispute at the end of 2015/16 and $\pounds$ 0.014m also from the Waste General Reserve to cover costs relating to Ingol Reuse Shop.